15 Aug Sauteed Chicken Breasts with Creamy Chive Sauce

 - 1/2 cup chopped chives, (about 1 bunch)

 - Place chicken between sheets of plastic wrap and pound with a meat mallet or heavy skillet until flattened to an even thickness, about 1/2 inch.
 Season both sides of the chicken with 1/2 teaspoon salt.
 Place 1/4 cup flour in a shallow glass baking dish and dredge the chicken in it.
 Discard the excess flour.

-- Heat 2 teaspoons oil in a large nonstick skillet over medium-high heat.
+- Heat 2 teaspoons of oil in a large nonstick skillet over medium-high heat.
 Add the chicken and cook until golden brown, 1 to 2 minutes per side.
-Transfer to a plate, cover and keep warm.
+Transfer to a plate, cover, and keep warm.

 - Return the chicken and any accumulated juices to the pan, reduce heat to a simmer, and cook until heated through and no longer pink in the center, about 6 minutes.
 Stir in sour cream and mustard until smooth; turn the chicken to coat with the sauce.
 Stir in chives and serve immediately.